While some State Archives are restricted for extended periods of time, there are avenues available to apply for access to them.

-- Obtain the relevant application form from the State Records Office Search Room Enquiry Desk or from the relevant agency, especially if the form is not available at SRO.
-A few agencies don't have a form as such, so will need to be contacted directly to access relevant State archives.
+- Obtain the relevant application form from the State Records Office or from the relevant government agency.
+A few agencies don't have a form, so will need to be contacted directly to access relevant State Archives.

 - Complete the form including all relevant personal details, information on items required and reason for requesting access.